 The Company is in the business of acquiring, exploring and developing mineral properties in Canada and the United States, primarily those containing nickel, platinum group elements (PGEs), copper, gold, silver and associated base and precious metals.
-The Company is in the process of exploring its exploration and evaluation properties and has not yet determined whether they contain reserves that are economically recoverable.
+The Company is in the process evaluating the properties and has not yet determined whether they contain reserves that are economically recoverable.
 The Company will be required to obtain additional financing to explore and develop its resource properties.